aherriot/im-easy-but/BRAND_GUIDE.md

-# I'm Easy, but... - Brand Guide
+# I'm easy, but... - Brand Guide

 ## Overview

-I'm Easy, but... is a fun, collaborative restaurant selection app that brings people together through food.
+I'm easy, but... is a fun, collaborative restaurant selection app that brings people together through food.
 The brand identity reflects warmth, friendliness, and the joy of shared dining experiences.

 ## Color Palette